 Then, it would help if you decided what prep you want to do.

 No prep, low prep, and even cleaning your house for days requirements.

 This will break down the basics of the treatments available for bed bugs and allow you to choose the best medicine.

 Thermal Heat Treatment

-It takes time for the target temps to be reached and the bed bugs start to move to find “cold zones” in the house.
+It takes time for the target temperatures to be reached and the bed bugs to move to find “cold zones” in the house.

 Bed Bug exterminators can beat these resilient bed bugs by applying chemical products during the treatment.

 Thermal Heat is the best choice for higher-level infestations.

 Bed bug heat treatments are the quickest and most efficient way to kill any level of bed bug infestation.

 This type of treatment is usually a low-prep treatment.